Hotmoka/hotmoka/README.md

 > the size of `this.list` is `this.counter` and the correctness of his code might
 > be based on that invariant.
 However, if `x` holds
 > `null`, an unchecked `NullPointerException` is raised just before
-> `this.counter` could be incremented, it would be caught and ingnored.
+> `this.counter` could be incremented, it would be caught and ignored.
 > The expected invariant would be lost.
 > The contract will remain in blockchain in an inconsistent state,
 > for ever.
 The situation would be worse if an `OutOfGasError` would